dougeby/IntuneDocs/intune/scope-tags.md

     - DEP tokens
     - Additional objects will support scope tags in the future
 - When an admin creates an object in Intune, all scope tags assigned to that admin will be automatically assigned to the new object.
 - Intune RBAC doesn't apply to Azure Active Directory roles.
-So, the Intune Service Admins and Global Admins roles have full admin access to Intune regardless of scope tags.
+So, the Intune Service Admins and Global Admins roles have full admin access to Intune no matter what scope tags they have.
 - Administrators in a role assignment with scope tags can also see Intune objects with no scope tags.
 - You can only assign a scope tag that you have in your role assignments.
 - You can only target groups that are listed in the Scope (Groups) of your role assignment.
-- If you have a scope tag assigned to your role, you cannot delete all scope tags on an Intune object.
+- If you have a scope tag assigned to your role, you can't delete all scope tags on an Intune object.
 At least one scope tag is required.
 - If a user has multiple role assignments, permissions in those role assignments extend to different objects as follows:
     - Assign permissions only apply to the objects (like policies or apps) in that role’s assignment Scope (Groups).
 Assign permissions don’t apply to objects in other role assignments unless the other assignment specifically grants them.
     - Other permissions (such as Create and Read), apply to all objects of the same type (like all policies or all apps) in any of the user’s assignments.